userradu/design-patterns-notes/oo_principles.md

 - gives us a way to prevent "dependency rot".
 Dependency rot hapens when you have high-level components depending on low-level components depending on high-level components depending on sideways components depending on low-level components and so on.
 When rot sets in, no one can easely understand the way a system is designed.
 - with the Hollywood principle, we allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
 In other words, the high-level components give the low-level components a "don't call us, we'll call you" treatment.
 - principle defined with the *Template Method Pattern*

+**The Single Responsability Principle**
+A class should have only one reason to change.
+Every responsability of a class is an area of potential change.
+More than one responsability means more than one area of change.
+This principle guides us to keep each class to a single responsability.

+**Cohesion**
+- a measure of how closely a class or a module supports a single purpose or responsability.
+- a module has *high cohesion* when it is designed around a set of related functions, and we say it has *low cohesion* when it is designed around a set of unrelated functions.

+Classes that adhere to the Single Responsability Principle tend to have high cohesion and are more maintainable that classes that take on multiple responsabilities and have low cohesion